ndeet/lightning-publisher-wordpress/README.md

 #### Example

 ```
-[lnpaywall amount=2121]
+[nlpaywall amount=2121]
 ```

 ## Plugin folder structure

 Folder structure is based on https://github.com/DevinVinson/WordPress-Plugin-Boilerplate

-- `bln-publisher.php` is the entrypoint of the plugin
+- `nodeless-paywall.php` is the entrypoint of the plugin
 - `includes` is where functionality shared between the admin area and the public-facing parts of the site reside
 - `admin` is for all admin-specific functionality
 - `public` is for all public-facing functionality
-- `includes/class-bln-publisher.php` is the main plugin class which handles including all the related classes.
+- `includes/class-nodeless-paywall.php` is the main plugin class which handles including all the related classes.
-- `includes/class-bln-publisher-loader.php` is responsible for registering the action and filter hooks, and shortcodes.
+- `includes/class-nodeless-paywall-loader.php` is responsible for registering the action and filter hooks, and shortcodes.

 ## REST API